junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (sabriel thought:) Gabe knows the only way for Sam to think of anything other than his brother is when Dean is gone, so this is Gabe's version of taking Dean out of chess board to interact with Sam alone.
 So that Wednesday after the looping Tuesday where Dean is dead, for months, all Sam can think about is to revenge and capture Gabe, this is the only time Sam is wholeheartedly thinking about Gabe (even if it's hate), Gabe finally has his attention (as this is what Gabe wants: be noticed ← he's proud of his ability to hideout in the human crowd and not get noticed, but once a while he also wants to get noticed and feel good about it, so this is Gabe's messed-up love-hate version of getting someone (Sam)'s full attention, because growing up this is something Gabe never gets)

-### 271.【Charlie/Alicia】Transcendence/AI ver（F/F）【WIP】
+### 271.【Charlie/Alicia】Transcendence/AI（F/F）

+《What Is Life》

 Charlie has been uploading her brain info to bunker computer, basically turns herself into a big AI with her own memory & intelligence built-in (inspired by *Transcendence*), but not waken yet (after 1022 unexpected death, her initial plan is to wake it by herself to test/have fun/help boys around the bunker) (←TFW find Charlie's journal/notebook)

 Alicia Banes is a twig/twine doll after 1220, live like that for three years (post-1520) but can't bear it (burned/fiercely wounded, dying?
-Max's magic exhausted?), so go to bunker look for help, start reading archives but lose patience, hope the bunker computer has easy archive, go poke, find out it's manually recently modified, go digging, restart, trigger Charlie's conscious awake, start talking in bunker, startle TFW (subtly indicate Cas is still around & destiel); TFW talk to Charlie for a bit, miss her, guilty, this version is uploaded before the event, so she doesn't know, it never happens to her (TFW still guilty but relieved) (has to leave bunker for a while? out hunting some small things but leave bunker to them)
+Max's magic exhausted?), so go to bunker look for help, start reading archives but lose patience, hope the bunker computer has easy archive, go poke, find out it's manually recently modified, go digging, restart, trigger Charlie's conscious awake, start talking in bunker, startle TFW (subtly indicate Cas is still around & destiel); TFW talk to Charlie for a bit, miss her, guilty, this version is uploaded before the event, so she doesn't know, it never happens to her (TFW still guilty but relieved) (has to leave bunker for a while? out hunting some small things but leave bunker to them←take them out of story)

-(discussion about life form, whether Charlie is actually dead, Cas to confirm her soul is indeed in Heaven, with all memories but can't create new ones, this AI version is better, more alive; to make the life form more proper, Cas agree to hope to Heaven ask if her soul is okay with that, Charlie: "if I know anything about my own soul" even just for curiosity, know she'd come down)
+(discussion about life form, whether Charlie should be considered dead/revived, what's this form vs soul living form, Cas to confirm her soul is indeed still in Heaven, with all memories but can't create new ones, this AI version is more alive/living; to make AI!Charlie more legit, Cas go to Heaven ask if her original soul is okay with that, soul!Charlie: "if I know anything about myself" she's ok with it, even just for curiosity about the experiment←hint for ending)

 both are basically consciousness in wrong/no body (philosophic discussion of "what is life"), held together by tech/magic, just need to figure out a normal-ish body (inspired by *Cyberpunk 2077*) to become human again.
 Charlie suggests to make herself a twig/twine doll body too but everyone vote it down.
 Alicia suggests to upload her own brain to bunker computer (since Charlie already know how to do it), good for backup too in case twig stop working, seem no reason not to, so start the process

-Alicia enter Charlie's sci-fi version world (visual from 2077), two-girl time, talk in AI-type wavelength-only human-incomprehensible pitch (inspired from that post in qzone), TFW+Max amazed, continue digging books, they digging in ebook; because of isolated and bored, talking more, getting close, start have desire, want to touch physically
+Alicia enter Charlie's sci-fi version world (visual from 2077/San Junipero), two girl time, talk in AI-type wavelength-only human-incomprehensible pitch (inspired from that post in qzone), TFW+Max amazed, continue digging books, they digging whole internet; because of isolated and bored, talking more, getting close, start have desire, want to touch physically

 Max reuse Rowena's spell, throw Witch's ring in for full power, create two bodies for them; upload data to the body, initially accidentally swapped, make cute fun remarks (still kiss, hug, can't wait); re-upload, hold hand, "that's so much better"